cgio/portfolio/README.md

 [**excerpt-node-bandcamp-crawler**](/excerpt-node-bandcamp-crawler)
 *Node.js/JavaScript, HTML5, CSS*
-Excerpt from a project that uses the tastes of similar Bandcamp users to find new music.
+Excerpt from a project that uses the tastes of like-minded Bandcamp users to find new music.

 ---